-2. Final Exam: There will be a final exam at 8:00 am on Thursday 19 May 2022.
-The final will consist of a single exam done outside of class.
-Students will have two hours to complete the exam and submit it electronically.
+2. Final Exam: There will be a final exam at 8:00 am on Tuesday 16 May 2023.
+The final will last one hour and 50 minutes and be comprehensive and closed book although a formula sheet will be allowed.
+Calculators will be allowed.